coci/shivan/README.md

 ```
 /User/exmaple/desktop
 ```
-then to specify split number :
+then to specify split number ( not work yet !):

 note : if hit enter and leave it blank , it set 8 part as a default
 ```